dfgrisales5078/DSA-HW-1/README.md

 	3. Else  // ‘a’ already exists in the queue
 		-  Move the node with ‘a’ to the rear (so rear is again the most recently referenced key).

-Example output using data.txt file, using number of queues N = 4 and queue size QUEUESIZE = 4
+Example output using data.txt file (https://github.com/dfgrisales5078/DSA-QUEUES-HW/blob/main/cmake-build-debug/data.txt) , using number of queues N = 4 and queue size QUEUESIZE = 4

 ![](hw1.png)